 Your outdoor essentials list can also vary seasonally.
-I always include a snow shovel and insulite pad on my winter showshoe treks.
+I always include a snow shovel and insulated pad on my winter snow shoe treks.

 My summer and winter extra clothing choices would also be different.
 An extra stocking cap is always a good thing to have along, but in the summer, a broad-brimmed hat for sun protection is a necessity.

 Use this Outdoor Essentials list to form the basis for your own survival kit, then read and research to get new ideas.
 Your survival kit, if it’s anything like mine, will probably end up being an evolving project.
 After every outing, think about what you used, what you didn’t need, and what you wished you had.
 Then adjust accordingly.

 The best survival kit or gear in the world is worthless if you don’t know how to use it, and just having a survival kit won’t save you.
 In fact, it might give you a false sense of confidence that could be deadly!